Frequently Asked Questions About COVID-19

 7) What is the mortality rate of COVID-19?

 Age and underlying medical conditions are key in predicting outcomes of patients with COVID-19.
-The most recent data provided by the CDC was as of April 3, 2020.
 The overall case fatality rate has been reported as 2.3%.
-The case fatality rate for those requiring ICU admission is 49%.
+The case fatality rate for those requiring ICU admission is 39-72%.
 As per data provided by the CDC, among U.S. COVID-19 cases with a known disposition, the proportion of persons who were hospitalized was 19%.
 The proportion admitted to the intensive care unit (ICU) was 6%.
-The elderly are at greatest risk of dying from COVID-2019.
+The elderly are at greatest risk of dying from COVID-19.
 Early data from the US as reported by the CDC indicates the case fatality is highest in persons aged ≥85 years (10%–27%), followed by 3%–11% for ages 65–84 years, 1%–3% for ages 55–64 years, and <1% for ages 0–54 years.

 8) Can patients become reinfected with COVID-19?